Skip to Main Content

 What to Know Before You Go

 Michelin Plate recognition in 2024 and 2025 establishes 19.20 as a kitchen that cooks reliably within the traditional French register.
 The price tier sits at €€, making it accessible against the broader 8th arrondissement comparison set.
 The address at 33 Avenue George V is served by the George V Métro station.
-Given the international footfall of the street, booking ahead is advisable, particularly for weekday lunches, which in the traditional French format tend to draw a professional crowd from the surrounding business district.
+Given the international footfall of the street, booking ahead is recommended.

 Frequently Asked Questions